rapidsai/cuml/wiki/mnmg/Using_Infiniband_for_MNMG.md

 assert all(p2p_result)
 ```

-You should see output on your workers, that matches:
+You should see the following output on your workers:
 ```

 =========================
 Trial 0
 Rank 0 received: [1, 2, 3, 4, 5, 6, 7, 10, 11, 12, 13, 8, 9, 14, 15]